 Here’s a brief summary of the main channels, and what to post:

 Facebook – The most dominant channel by far.
-Facebook provides you with a non selling environment – it’s all about personality, casual endorsement and being a proactive, responsive company.
+Facebook provides you with a non-selling environment – it’s all about personality, casual endorsement and being a proactive, responsive company.

 - Post about the human side of your company with images of the team or an event you’ve held.

-- Share long form content here too with a link back to the article on line or your website.
+- Share long-form content here too with a link back to the article online or your website.

-- Facebook Ads – Ads allow you to reach a defined target audience, that are more likely to be interested in your message and may not see it otherwise.
+- Facebook Ads – Ads allow you to reach a defined target audience, that is more likely to be interested in your message and may not see it otherwise.
 You can reach more people, promote products or offers and direct people through to your website.

-LinkedIn – LinkedIn is the business version and helps you get in touch with others within an industry or across industry.
+LinkedIn – LinkedIn is the business version and helps you get in touch with others within an industry or across the industry.
 Create a page for your business and make sure your team link to it.
 On LinkedIn, the opportunity exists to be a thought leader in your areas of expertise.

 - Post longer form content here that provides a new take or perspective

-Twitter – Twitter is all about micro posts on topical issues.
-They can be stand alone comments but you can also use Twitter to share and comment on an article you’ve read online or share your opinion on something newsworthy.
+Twitter – Twitter is all about micro-posts on topical issues.
+They can be stand-alone comments but you can also use Twitter to share and comment on an article you’ve read online or share your opinion on something newsworthy.
 If you are new to Twitter, it’s a good place to follow industry influencers and get a feel for what’s trending.